fireshaper/Omnibus/README.md

-# Omnibus
+# About
-Search for and download comics that are added to GetComics.info easily
+Omnibus is a Windows program that lets you search for and download comics that are added to GetComics.info easily.

 ![Omnibus](https://i.imgur.com/UohUPuI.png)